max-bytes/omnikeeper/README.md

 [Follow me to the documentation](https://github.com/max-bytes/omnikeeper/wiki).

+### Sample Setup / Test Stack

+For a fully functional, self-contained and docker-powered omnikeeper stack that is ready to use, visit https://github.com/max-bytes/omnikeeper-stack

 ## Contributing

 First off, thanks for taking the time to contribute!
 Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make will benefit everybody else and are **greatly appreciated**.